 (iii) No value has been assigned to tangible assets other than those associated with proved producing reserves.

-It should be noted that while the proved undeveloped and the probable undeveloped reserves are planned to be exploited over the next five years, the fruition of such plans depends heavily on numerous factors, many of which may be outside the control of Trilogy, one important factor is the fluctuation of commodity prices which can affect the funding for these projects, causing them to be accelerated, deferred or cancelled.
+While Trilogy plans to develop the proved undeveloped and the probable undeveloped reserves over the next five years, the fruition of such plans depends heavily upon numerous unforeseen factors, many of which are outside of the control of the Company.
+These factors include, but are not limited to, fluctuations in commodity prices which can affect the funding for these projects, causing them to be accelerated, deferred or cancelled.
 Changing technical and production factors can also affect the timely development of these projects.

-The following table summarizes the future development capital Trilogy has included in the 2015 reserves evaluation for the next 5 years.
+The following table summarizes the future development capital Trilogy has included in its 2016 reserves evaluation for the next 5 years.

-Lower commodity prices at the end of 2015 resulted in negative adjustments to the reserve base of 5.7 MMBoe of proved reserves and 5.1 MMBoe of proved plus probable reserves.
+Lower commodity price forecasts at the end of 2016 resulted in negative adjustments of 0.99 MMBoe of total proved reserves and 1.38 MMBoe of total proved plus probable reserves due to economic factors.

 (i) Columns and rows may not add due to rounding